 Many people do not have the funds to upgrade from their old and then laptop to a new gaming laptop, giving them value for money.
 So, I have a solution for them.
 You can do so by boosting your laptop’s performance speed.
 But How?

-3 Ways to Upgrade Your Laptop into A Non-Gaming Laptop
+3 Ways to Upgrade Your Laptop into a Gaming Laptop

-Mentioned below are ways you can easily upgrade your laptop into a gaming laptop instead of purchasing a new one.
+Mentioned below are ways to easily upgrade your laptop into a gaming laptop instead of purchasing a new one.

 1. By Installing SSD

 You can upgrade it via using an external SSD and RAM.
-One may take SATA SSD of 1TB – WD and 8GB of RAM, which can be of any company like SK Hynix, and I suggest this because it is comparable with a laptop with such features.
+For example, one may take a SATA SSD of 1TB – WD and 8GB of RAM, which can be of any company like SK Hynix, and I suggest this because it is comparable with a laptop with such features.
 So, you should also choose the compatible one.

 My laptop already has an 8GB RAM of SK Hynix in it, and my laptop does not have any NVME port, so I can’t use the RAM of an NVME SSD M.4 form factor.
 If you, too, are confused about which cold will be in your laptop and SSD or RAM you have to use on your laptop, then read the article till the last, and it will clear all your doubts.